Performance and scalability checklist for Blob storage

 Handle service errors

-Azure Storage returns an error when the service cannot process a request.
+Azure Storage returns an error when the service can't process a request.
 Understanding the errors that may be returned by Azure Storage in a given scenario is helpful for optimizing performance.
+For a list of common error codes, see Common REST API error codes.

 Timeout and Server Busy errors

-Connectivity errors can be retried immediately, because they are not the result of throttling and are expected to be transient.
+Connectivity errors can be retried immediately, because they aren't the result of throttling and are expected to be transient.

-The client libraries handle retries with an awareness of which errors can be retried and which cannot.
-However, if you are calling the Azure Storage REST API directly, there are some errors that you should not retry.
-For example, a 400 (Bad Request) error indicates that the client application sent a request that could not be processed because it was not in the expected form.
-Resending this request results the same response every time, so there is no point in retrying it.
-If you are calling the Azure Storage REST API directly, be aware of potential errors and whether they should be retried.
+The client libraries handle retries with an awareness of which errors can be retried and which can't be retried.
+However, if you're calling the Azure Storage REST API directly, there are some errors that you shouldn't retry.
+For example, a 400 (Bad Request) error indicates that the client application sent a request that couldn't be processed because it wasn't in the expected form.
+Resending this request results the same response every time, so there's no point in retrying it.
+If you're calling the Azure Storage REST API directly, be aware of potential errors and whether they should be retried.

 For more information on Azure Storage error codes, see Status and error codes.